Buy Holly Trees Online | Garden Goods Direct

 The two most common types of Holly planted in the United States are American Holly or Ilex opaca and Nellie Stevens Holly.
-Both species offer ornamental features such as bright red berries but these both offer privacy as well.
+Both species offer ornamental features such as bright red berries, but these both offer privacy as well.

 Hollies are also especially fast-growing trees, with Nellie Stevens Holly topping the list at up to 3 feet per year.
-Hollies can also be planted individually as specimen trees which can be used to draw attention to otherwise unnoticed areas of the landscape, especially in winter when the bright red berries stand out against the dark green leaves.
+Hollies can also be planted individually as specimen trees, which can be used to draw attention to otherwise unnoticed areas of the landscape, especially in winter, when the bright red berries stand out against the dark green leaves.

 Holly Trees are adaptable and easy-to-grow and are tolerant of most soil and light conditions.
-Here in Maryland American hollies can be seen growing in our woods under the canopies of larger deciduous trees.
+Here in Maryland, American hollies can be seen growing in our woods under the canopies of larger deciduous trees.

 Ilex opaca, the American holly, is a species of holly native to the eastern and south-central United States.
-They can be found from coastal Massachusetts, south to central Florida, and west to southeastern Missouri and eastern Texas.
+They can be found from coastal Massachusetts, south to central Florida, and west to southeastern Missouri and east Texas.
 The American Holly Tree is the state tree of Delaware.

 This is the Christmas holly whose berry-laden boughs are typically collected at Christmas time each year for ornamentation ("decking the halls" as it were).
-Thick, leathery, deep green leaves (2-4" long) have spiny marginal teeth.
+Thick, leathery, deep green leaves (2-4" long) have sharp marginal teeth.